-These consolidated financial statements have been prepared for the year ended 31 December 2024 for Gazprom Armenia CJSC (the "Company") and its subsidiaries (together referred to as the "Group").
+These separate financial statements have been prepared for the year ended 31 December 2024 for Gazprom Armenia CJSC (the "Company").

 The Company was incorporated and is domiciled in the Republic of Armenia.
 The Company is a closed joint stock company limited by its shares and was set up in accordance with regulations of the Republic of Armenia.